rcardin/pcd-actors/README.md

     void receive(T message)

+If an actor does not know ho to respond to a particular message type, an `UnsupportedMessageException` is thrown.

 Messages received by an actor are not immediately processed.
 They must be placed inside a dedicated queue, called **mail box**.
 Messages inside mail box have to be processed *asynchronously*, which means that the processing of a message has not to block the receiving loop of other messages by the actor.

 The implementation of the actor must optimize the use of synchronized threads to satisfy the above requirements.

+An actor has an actor reference (see the below type `ActorRef`) to itself and to the sender of the current processed message.

 ### ActorRef
 A reference to an actor (formally an `ActorRef`) is an abstraction of the model used to address actors.
 There are two